Jerry Harris (scientist)

 Jerry M. Harris is an American geophysicist and the Cecil and Ida Green Professor of Geophysics at Stanford University.
-Harris established the Stanford Wave Physics Lab, which investigate the physics of seismic and electromagnetic waves in complex media.
+Harris established the Stanford Wave Physics Lab, which investigates the physics of seismic and electromagnetic waves in complex media.
 He was co-founder of the Stanford Global Climate and Energy Project and the Center for Computational Earth and Environmental Science.

 Early life and education

 Harris was born and raised in Mississippi.
 He was at school for the end of segregation, and eventually studied electrical engineering at the University of Mississippi.
 He earned his undergraduate degree in 1973, and moved to the California Institute of Technology (Caltech) for his graduate work.
 Harris eventually earned his master's and doctoral degrees at Caltech.
 During his doctoral research, Harris became conscious that he was the only African-American student.
 After earning his doctorate, Harris worked in both the communications and petroleum industries.
 This included three years at COMSAT, followed by four years at both Exxon and Standard Oil of Ohio (SOHIO).